Overall Process

 It is possible to specify normalization and denormalization contexts (as well as any other attribute) on a per-operation basis.
 API Platform will always use the most specific definition.
 For instance, if normalization groups are set both at the resource level and at the operation level, the configuration set at the operation level will be used and the resource level ignored.

-In the following example we use different serialization groups for the GET and PUT operations:
+In the following example we use different serialization groups for the GET and PATCH operations:

 <?php